×

 Another important way to make sure you and the client are on the same page from the beginning is to have both parties agree to (and sign!) clearly defined contracts before any work begins.

-If you cannot sign a formal contract, at the very least, communicated—in writing—your rates for revisions with the client and they've agreed to that in writing.
+If you cannot sign a formal contract, at the very least, communicate – in writing – your rates for revisions with the client and they’ve agreed to that in writing.
+Being able to point back to this and show what was previously discussed can be helpful later in case of a disagreement.

-@photorealness says: “I usually offer a money-back guarantee, but there's session and usage that should be implicitly separated unless stated otherwise.
+@photorealness says, “I usually offer a money-back guarantee, but there’s session and usage that should be implicitly separated unless stated otherwise.

-Splitting payments in two or three is a good strategy when working with a new customer in particular.
-If the client isn't satisfied, they can either move forward with revisions or terminate the contract.
-They don't have to pay the total amount, but you're not left empty-handed as an artist either.
+Splitting payments in two or three is also a good strategy when working with a new customer in particular.
+If the client isn’t satisfied, they can either move forward with revisions or terminate the contract.
+They don’t have to pay the total amount, but you’re not left empty-handed as an artist either.

 Watermarking audio

-I've never had a client upset about this type of delivery.
-They are incredibly understanding, and honestly, I feel as though a watermark can make you look even more professional in certain instances.
-If you're working with a regular client or a production company/agency, this is probably unnecessary, and it can sometimes cause issues if a short turnaround is required.
-It's always good to bear in mind what fits the project, after all!
+If you’re working with a regular client or a production company/agency, this is probably unnecessary, and it can sometimes cause issues if a short turnaround is required.

 The Voquent approach